Yashaswini-Nanjundaiah/Privacy_Sentinal/README.md

         ↓
 Streamlit Dashboard

-The ESP32 will provide the wireless observations in the hardware-integrated version.
-During software development and testing, a simulator is used to generate controlled observations.
+The ESP32 provides the wireless observations in the hardware sensing layer.
+During software development and testing, a simulator is used to generate controlled observations for evaluating the analytics pipeline.

 ## Current Features

-- Real-time wireless observation ingestion
+- Wireless observation ingestion through FastAPI
 - Session-based observation tracking
 - Known and unknown device identification
 - Device enrollment